Walking frames are often used by the elderly or disabled to provide extra support when walking.

 They are widely known as Zimmer frames; the name coming from Zimmer holdings, a well-known producer of walking frames.
 Walking frames are also referred to as Tri walkers or Walking trolleys.

-Walking frames offer a stable base so that people with balance or mobility issues can move around independently.
+Indoor walking frames with a tray offer a stable base so that people with balance or mobility issues can move around independently.
 There are many types of walking frames with different designs based on intended use.

 The standard frames come in two, three and four-wheel varieties, with and without trays.
 Frames intended for use outside the home include storage bags, baskets and seats.
 They include brakes for stability and safety.